-First, we aimed to help reconstruct and repair buildings and homes that were damaged.
-However, after seeing the large number of people injured during this last escalation, we have instead decided to help repair the houses of wounded soldiers.
-Many of the injured soldiers do not have homes, and if they do, the status of their homes is in desperate need of repair.
-Due to their war-related injuries, most of these soldiers will not be able to work to repair or purchase their homes.
+At first, we sought to rebuild and repair various buildings damaged by the war.
+However, upon seeing the large number of people injured during this last escalation, we decided to focus on the houses of wounded soldiers.
+Many of the injured soldiers do not have homes, and if they do, their homes are in desperate need of repair.
+Due to their war-related injuries, most of these soldiers will not be able to work, nor repair or purchase their homes.

 After consulting with the NKR Defense Ministry, we confirmed this approach and set down to work.
-Within weeks, we visited the homes of the injured soldiers and interviewed them to determine the extent of their injuries and the cost of either repairing their homes or buying them a new one.
+Within weeks, we visited the homes of numerous injured soldiers and interviewed them to determine the extent of their injuries and the cost of either repairing their homes or buying them new ones.

-We have already repaired the home of injured Special Forces Officer Vachakan Vardazaryan who worked as an instructor of Martial Arts before his injury.
-We selected his case first because he has two sons, both of whom are serving in the army.
-We started to work on his house in July and completed the construction work in November.
+We began with the home of Vachakan Vardazaryan, an injured Special Forces Officer , who worked as an instructor of Martial Arts before his injury.
+We selected his case first because his two sons were away, both serving in the army.
+We started to work on his house in July and completed the construction in November.

-Besides assisting in house renovation works we also help those who don’t own a roof to live under.
-We bought a large house in Martakert city for two brothers (Eduard and Erik Matevosyan) who were both injured in April.
+House renovation is only part of what we do: We also help those who don’t own a roof to live under.
+In particular, we purchased a large house in Martakert city for two brothers, Eduard and Erik Matevosyan, who were both injured in the April war.

-Another single-floor house in Martakert city was purchased for a contract officer Erik Babayan who used to rent a house in Talish village.
-The family preferred to live in Martakert because it is the closest town to Talish.
-They were forced to leave Talish following the April hostilities.
-First, the family lived in temporary facilities in Charentsavan (a suburb of Yerevan), but later returned to Martakert to live with relatives.
+The Foundation also purchased a single-story house in Martakert for contract officer Erik Babayan.
+Erik used to rent a house in Talish village, which was shelled during the war and has since been evacuated.
+Initially, the family lived in temporary facilities in Charentsavan (a suburb of Yerevan), but later returned to Martakert to live with relatives.
 His family prefers to live in Martakert because it is the closest town to Talish.